 - Investments in International (overseas) securities including Exchange Traded Funds involves increased risk and volatility, not typically associated with domestic investing, due to changes in currency exchange rates, foreign government regulations, differences in auditing and accounting standards, potential political and economic instability, limited liquidity, and volatile prices.
 Further, risks associated with introduction of extraordinary exchange control, economic deterioration, and changes in bi-lateral relationships. - To the extent the assets of the scheme are invested in overseas financial assets, there may be risks associated with currency movements, restrictions on repatriation and transaction procedures in overseas market.
 Further, the repatriation of capital to India may also be hampered by changes in regulations or political circumstances as well as the application to it of other restrictions on investment.
-In addition, country risks would include events such as introduction of extraordinary exchange controls, economic deterioration, bi-lateral conflict leading to immobilization of the overseas financial assets and the prevalent tax laws of the respective jurisdiction for execution of trades or otherwise. - The investment by the Scheme in overseas securities and overseas ETFs is subject to compliance with the industry-wide limit as stipulated by RBI/SEBI from time to time.
-The Scheme may not be able to make investment in overseas securities and overseas ETFs in case of breach of such industry-wide overseas limits.
-In such a situation, the performance of the Scheme could be affected. - Currency Risk: The scheme may invest in securities denominated in a broad range of currencies and may maintain cash in such currencies.
+In addition, country risks would include events such as introduction of extraordinary exchange controls, economic deterioration, bi-lateral conflict leading to immobilization of the overseas financial assets and the prevalent tax laws of the respective jurisdiction for execution of trades or otherwise. - Currency Risk: The scheme may invest in securities denominated in a broad range of currencies and may maintain cash in such currencies.
 As a consequence, fluctuations in the value of such currencies against the currency denomination of the relevant scheme will have a corresponding impact on the value of the portfolio.
-Furthermore, investors should be aware that movements in the rate of exchange between the currency of denomination of a fund and their home currency will affect the value of their shareholding when measured in their home currency. - Country Risk: The Country risk arises from the inability of a country, to meet its financial obligations.
-It is the risk encompassing economic, social and political conditions in a foreign country, which might adversely affect foreign investors' financial interests. - The Scheme may also invest in Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.
+Furthermore, investors should be aware that movements in the rate of exchange between the currency of denomination of a fund and their home currency will affect the value of their shareholding when measured in their home currency.

+• Country Risk: The Country risk arises from the inability of a country, to meet its financial obligations.
+It is the risk encompassing economic, social and political conditions in a foreign country, which might adversely affect foreign investors' financial interests.

+The Scheme may also invest in Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.
 To the extent that some part of the assets of the Scheme may be invested in securities denominated in foreign currencies, the Indian Rupee equivalent of the net assets, distributions and income may be adversely affected by the changes in the value of certain foreign currencies relative to the Indian Rupee.
 The repatriation of capital also may be hampered by changes in regulations concerning exchange controls or political circumstances as well as all other restrictions on investments as applicable.